 Guimaras Island Hopping

-When we were island hopping, (well, technically sight-seeing because it was super low tide that our boat cannot get to the shore safely,) I noticed the water was still clear and beautiful.
+When we were island hopping, (well, technically sight-seeing because it was super low tide that our boat cannot get to the shore safely,) I noticed the water was still super clear and beautiful.
 I couldn’t help but compare it to the island hopping experiences I had at some provinces near Manila.
 I was standing at the front end of the boat and it made me realized, “wow, humans really are assholes.”

 Guimaras Island Hopping – Baras Cave